My house is in shambles and yes, I’m contrite.

 Perhaps we never were.
 We turn our backs and build a wall.

-Prompt words for today are vital, rebuke, apricity and imagine.
+Prompt words today are fear, surreal, sanctify, enigmatic and program.